What is epilepsy?

 You might also benefit from individual therapy, family therapy, or joining a support group to help you cope.

-Living with epilepsy: What to expect
+epilepsy: What to expect

 Epilepsy is chronic disorder that can affect many parts of your life.